-Click on image to see abstract Published books are also available on
+Click on image to see abstract

 The author is a product research engineer and writes from his experience and expertise.
 The Link, Village, Bridge series was written to explore an "astonishing hypothesis," developed by the author, in novel format.
 The Truly Astonishing Hypothesis, a non-fiction, develops the hypothesis further and comments on Dr. Francis Crick's book The Astonishing Hypothesis and Jeff Hawkin's brilliant book, On Intelligence.
+Available January 2015 The Atemporal Particle Theory which will expand on and replace the The Truly Astonishing Hypothesis.

 Comments from readers: